-Lake Neyto (other title: Neyto-Malto), 70.073 °N, 70.350 °E, is located in the central part of the Yamal Peninsula, ca. 80 km away from the closest settlement Seyakha and ca. 80 km away from the Bovanenkovo gas field.
-The lake has the second biggest area (214 km2) in Yamal after Yaroto-1 lake.
+Lake Neyto (other title: Neyto-Malto), 70.073 °N, 70.350 °E, is located in the central part of the Yamal Peninsula, ca. 80 km away from the closest settlement Seyakha and about 80 km away from the Bovanenkovo gas field.
+The lake has the second largest area (214 km2) in Yamal after Yaroto-1 Lake.
 The length of the shoreline is about 60 km and the lake measures approximately 17.8 km in the south - north direction and 16.5 km from west to east.
 The lake is relatively shallow, reaching 17 m at the north-west corner, but the average depth does not exceed 3 m, which results in a significant mixing of water masses during summer (Edelstein et al., 2017).
 Wide shelf areas up to 800 m can be found within the lake, whereas at the deepest part, several depressions with diameters up to 500-800 m are documented (Edelstein et al., 2017).
 Lake shores are mostly cliffs up to 25 m high, sometimes with tabular ground ice exposures.
 The ground temperature at 2 m depth in the surroundings of the lake is approximately -1.5 °C (Obu et al., 2020).
-The Snow Depth Liquid Water Equivalent (SDLWE) generally increases gradually in winter and spring until melt-onset and typically ranged between 15 cm and 20 cm at its maximum in recent years (Hersbach et al., 2018).
+Snow depth (liquid water equivalent) from ERA5 reanalysis data generally increases gradually in winter and spring until melt-onset and typically ranged between 15 cm and 20 cm at its maximum in recent years (Hersbach et al., 2018).

-Figure 1 shows the location of lake Neyto in the Arctic and a comparison between Sentinel-1 Extra Wide Swath (EW) horizontal-horizontal (HH) polarised imagery, a Sentinel-2 true-color composite and a subset of a WorldView-2 true-color composite for lake Neyto in May 2016, where all images were acquired within six days.
-The mentioned anomalies of low backscatter surrounded by regions of much higher backscatter in regions of assumed floating lake ice (based on the bathymetric map of lake Neyto by Edelstein et al. (2017) and expectable maximum ice thickness of 1.5 to 2 m for lakes on Yamal (Bogoyavlensky et al., 2018)) can be seen in Fig. 1 (b).
+120 Figure 1 shows the location of Lake Neyto in the Arctic and a comparison between Sentinel-1 Extra Wide Swath (EW) horizontal-horizontal (HH) polarised imagery, a Sentinel-2 true-color composite and a subset of a WorldView-2 true-color composite for Lake Neyto in May 2016, where all images were acquired within six days.
+The mentioned anomalies of low backscatter surrounded by regions of much higher backscatter in regions of assumed floating lake ice (based on the bathymetric map of Lake Neyto by Edelstein et al. (2017) and expectable maximum ice thickness of 1.5 to 2 m for lakes on Yamal (Bogoyavlensky et al., 2018)) can be seen in Fig. 1 (b).
 Figure 1 (c) shows a Sentinel-2 image acquired five days later.
-Strong similarities to the Sentinel-1 image can be identified easily.
-Locations of clusters of low backscatter in the SAR imagery appar-120 ently resemble regions where the snow has melted earlier than in other regions in the optical image.
+Strong 125 similarities to the Sentinel-1 image can be identified easily.
+Locations of clusters of low backscatter in the SAR imagery apparently resemble regions where the snow has melted earlier than in other regions in the optical image.
 Figure 1 (d) shows a detail (marked by the red rectangle in Fig. 1 (b) and (c)) of a WorldView-2 acquisition taken one day after the Sentinel-2 acquisition.
 Dark spots on white regions are visible that we interpret as open holes surrounded by regions of bright ice, slush or snow.
-A similarity to open holes in ice associated with gas emissions described by Bogoyavlensky et al. (2019a) and Walter Anthony et al. (2012) is apparent and such holes can be found over wider regions of lake Neyto in the WorldView-2 image.
-Here, we 125 present methods to map the backscatter anomalies from Sentinel-1 SAR imagery and the holes from WorldView-2 data with state-of-the-art image processing techniques and compare their locations spatially.
-Our study provides a first quantitative assessment of spatial relations between features in SAR and VHR imagery potentially related to subcap gas emissions on lake Nevto.
-Further, we provide time series of classified area of anomalies, quantify the expansion over time and discuss the use of other remote sensing data that could help to advance the understanding of the mechanisms involved.
-In this regard, inves-130 tigations of ALOS PALSAR-2 fully polarised L-band SAR data were carried out, which could reveal the dominant scattering mechanisms of backscatter anomaly regions and regular floating lake ice.
+A similarity to open holes in ice associated with gas emissions described by Bogoyavlensky et al. (2019a) and 130 Walter Anthony et al. (2012) is apparent and such holes can be found over wider regions of Lake Neyto in the WorldView-2 image.